Contrast-Enhanced Gating in GRUs for Robust Low-Data Sequence Learning: Experiments

 \subsection{Human activity recognition}

 Human activity recognition (HAR) using wearable sensors provides an attractive test application for evaluating sequential modelling techniques.
 Sensor feeds capturing motions over time exhibit temporal dependencies well-suited to GRU networks.
 We leverage two standard HAR datasets to evaluate our proposed SST activation in enhancing GRU models.
-The first is the WISDM dataset \cite{27} comprising 1,098,207 samples from 36 subjects performing daily activities like walking, jogging, sitting, and standing.
-The second is the UCI Smartphone dataset \cite{28} containing 10,299 instances of sensor readings from 30 volunteers aged 19 to 48 years executing 6 standard activities - standing, sitting, lying, walking, upstairs and downstairs using a mobile phone.
+The first is the WISDM dataset \cite{ref30} comprising 1,098,207 samples from 36 subjects performing daily activities like walking, jogging, sitting, and standing.
+The second is the UCI Smartphone dataset \cite{ref31} containing 10,299 instances of sensor readings from 30 volunteers aged 19 to 48 years executing 6 standard activities - standing, sitting, lying, walking, upstairs and downstairs using a mobile phone.
 Each subject performed the protocol twice with varying device placements.
 50Hz triaxial acceleration and angular velocity data were recorded and manually labelled.
 We induced 20\% sparsity into both datasets to simulate real-world sensor feed challenges.
-For training, we followed \cite{29} and compared classical GRU and GRU-SST performance for both datasets.
-The comparative evaluation results summarized in Table 2 clearly validate the effectiveness of the proposed SST activation in enhancing classical GRU models for human activity recognition, consistently across both datasets.
+For training, we followed \cite{ref32} and compared classical GRU and GRU-SST performance for both datasets.
+The comparative evaluation results summarized in Table \ref{tab:2} clearly validate the effectiveness of the proposed SST activation in enhancing classical GRU models for human activity recognition, consistently across both datasets.

-On sparse WISDM accelerometer data, SST allows GRU models to achieve near to 100\% training accuracy.
+On sparse WISDM accelerometer data, SST allows GRU models to achieve close to 100\% training accuracy.
 More importantly, test accuracy increases over 2\% with GRU-SST, reaching 99.28\% despite introduced sparsity.
 Similarly on Smartphone data, SST again shows generalization capability improving GRU test accuracy by 5\% to 98.3\%.
-The results validate SST's effectiveness in tackling GRU limitations on multivariate time series across application domains.
+The results validate SST's effectiveness in tackling GRU limitations on multivariate time-series across application domains.
 By reshaping classical activations, SST unlocks substantial accuracy and convergence gains.
+The 100\% training accuracy observed in some HAR settings should be interpreted with caution, as these benchmarks are relatively well studied and may permit strong fitting under the current experimental setup.
+More informative than the training accuracy is the consistent improvement in test performance, which suggests that SST improves gating behaviour under the evaluated conditions.
+Nevertheless, broader validation across additional datasets and repeated trials would further strengthen conclusions about robustness and generalization.